Queen Margrethe II 343 (Royal Edition) by Andy Warhol

 Photo credits:

-1. The first official photograph of Queen Margrethe II of Denmark after her ascension to the throne in 1972.
+1. First official photograph of Queen Margrethe II after her ascension in 1972.
 Courtesy of the Hulton and Getty archives.

 Share this page: